voximity/OnePlat.DiceNotation/docs/DiceNotationExamples.md

-# Examples of Dice Notations
+r# Examples of Dice Notations

 The OnePlat.DiceNotation library supports many complex dice expressions.
 There is a well defined [dice language](DiceNotationSpecCurrent.md) for what is possible, but sometimes those are hard to wrap your head around.
 So here are some example expressions that may help better understand what is possible.